Lodged corn may be a sign of a corn rootworm problem

 Lodged corn in a 2013 Clinton County corn field.
 Photo credit: Chris DiFonzo, MSU Entomology

 If this is you – take action now!
 ROTATE!
 The best fix is to rotate to a non-host crop.
 This could be soybeans, alfalfa, dry beans or sugarbeets.
 Growers should also eliminate volunteer corn.
 If rotating is not an option, plant a hybrid that has a different Bt trait for corn rootworm or, if possible, use a soil insecticide instead of a Bt trait.
-A good reference to determine what trait is in the seed you are planting is the Handy Bt Trait Table, by Michigan State University Entomologist Chris DiFonzo.
-This table is available at her Michigan State University website.

 Even before you detect a problem, you can help preserve the efficacy of Bt traits in corn by: